appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/40-state-management.md

 ## What is state?

-State is the data that is used to render the UI of an application and state can change over time based on user interaction or other factors such as network response.
+State is the data that is used to render the UI of an application

-Some data is local to the screen and some data are shared across application.
-Managing data local to individual screen is easy but managing data shared across application is difficult.
-So, we need a better way to manage state in our application.
-That is where state management libraries come into play.
+- State can change over time
+- State can changed based on user interaction or other factors such as network response.
+- State can be local to a widget or shared across the application

 ## What is state management?

 State management is a technique to manage the state of an application for effectively updating the UI whenever the change occurs.
-There are various ways to manage state in Flutter.
-Starting from the simplest is the `StatefulWidget` which is used to manage state locally in a widget.
-Then, we have `InheritedWidget` which is used to share state across the widget tree.
+- The simplest way to manage state is the `StatefulWidget` which is used to manage state locally in a widget.

-We can use these simple state management techniques for small applications.
-But as the application grows, it becomes difficult to manage state using these techniques.
-So, we need a better way to manage state in our application.
-That's where state management libraries come into play.
-There are various state management libraries available for Flutter.
-In this lesson, we will learn to use [riverpod](https://riverpod.dev) for state management in our application.
+- `InheritedWidget` which is used to share state across the widget tree.
+- We can use these simple state management techniques for small applications.
+- For complex state shared across multiple screens, we need state management libraries
+- State management libraries provide a way to share state across the application and update the UI whenever the state changes.
+- They help manage the state in a predictable way and make it easier to maintain and make changes to the application.

 ## Setting up riverpod